 A smart home is more convenient if it controls itself.
 Having to go into ten different apps all day, just to turn on your lamps might get annoying, which is where home automation comes in.
 Whether it’s by putting your devices on schedules or by having them trigger sensors, you can set up your smart home to work for you, not against you.
 For instance, you can have your lights turn off when the room is empty and change the temperature of the room to your preference as you walk into a room.
 With such automation, IoT devices can be intelligent in their functioning that making smart homes so convenient.

 Unlike regular products, that aren’t connected to the Internet, smart devices have many capabilities and are all controllable through an app.

-Remote control: With IoT enabled smart home automation, you will be able to control, monitor your devices away from home.
+Remote control: With IoT-enabled smart home automation, you will be able to control, and monitor your devices away from home.
 This comes in handy when you forgot to turn off your air conditioning unit or make sure your doors are locked before you left home.

 Notifications: You’ll receive notifications on your mobile app of any events that happen with your smart device.
 Notifications mainly apply to security cameras, systems, and door locks.
 You get notified, the second someone opens your front door or walks in front of your video doorbell.
 Notifications are especially useful when it comes to the security and safety of your home.

 Voice commands: Most smart devices work with at least one of the voice assistants, Alexa, Google Assistant, Siri or Bixby.
 You’ll be able to command your home appliances using voice alone, so it is important to make sure that all the devices in your home, work with the same voice assistant for convenience.

 Geo-fencing: Geofence is a feature more useful with smart locks, thermostats and lights.
 The automation system uses the GPS from your phone and controls your device so that it locks or unlocks based on your location.
 For example, you could have your door automatically unlock when you’re within a certain distance, or have the air conditioner dip in temperature when you’re near.